Questions related to LiPo Batteries are some of the most common I get.

 This pressing of the cell just before final sealing also removes any remaining air within in the cell.
 Low humidity & clean room manufacturing environments are also very important which adds to the manufacturing costs of lithium batteries.

-If you're wondering what the burnt hole is in the center of all the cell folds, I purposely drove a nail through this cell to discharge it rapidly & watch the fireworks.
-The cell rapidly ballooned out, burst, and vented a fair amount of flammable electrolyte but never caught on fire.
+If you're wondering what the burnt hole is in the center of all the plates, I purposely drove a nail through this cell to discharge it rapidly & watch the fireworks.
+The cell rapidly ballooned out, burst, and vented oxygen & flammable electrolyte but never caught on fire.

 On the positive side, if it would have burst into flame, I wouldn't have this picture to show the "guts".
 I only did this because I dropped this heavy 6S 5000mAh LiPo pack on the hard concrete floor (yes - very dumb & costly butter finger moment) and one cell was damaged in the process.
 Lesson learned, don't carry more LiPo's than you can safely hold!